List of Billboard number-one dance songs of 2014

+These are the Billboard magazine's number-one dance songs of 2014 on the Dance Club Songs and the Dance/Mix Show Airplay.
+The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
+The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix show plays on top 40 radio and select rhythmic radio as measured by Mediabase.

-The U.S. Dance Club Songs chart is published weekly by Billboard.
-It compiles the weeks most popular songs from a sample of reporting DJ's around the country.
-The first number-one song of 2014 was "Unconditionally" by Katy Perry.
+The first number-one song of 2014 on the Dance Club Songs chart was "Unconditionally" by Katy Perry.
 With remixes by Syn Cole, Manufactured Superstars, Tracy Young and Country Club Martini Crew, it became her twelfth consecutive chart topper, extending her own record for the most number-ones in a row in the thirty-seven year history of the chart.
 Perry achieved a further three number one singles during the year – "Dark Horse" featuring Juicy J, "Birthday" and "This Is How We Do" – with the last becoming her record-extending fifteenth consecutive number-one.
 Beyoncé was one of three acts to top the chart three times, beginning with "Blow", then "Partition" and her twenty-second in total, "Pretty Hurts".
 Iggy Azalea and Dave Audé achieved three number-ones; the former with "Fancy" featuring Charli XCX, "Black Widow" featuring Rita Ora and "Booty", a collaboration with Jennifer Lopez, and Audé with "Take Me Away", "Aftermath (Here We Go)" and "Hustlin'".
 Demi Lovato topped the chart twice with "Neon Lights" and "Really Don't Care" featuring Cher Lloyd.
 "Somebody Loves You" became Betty Who's first song to top the chart.
 Jennifer Lopez's hit streak of 11 number ones was broken with the release of "I Luh Ya Papi" but follow up with another number one "First Love" and her collaboration with Azalea.